Patients who have undergone a procedure using IV sedation dentistry will tell you it is a simple, relaxing way to experience dentistry.

 What is Sedation Dentistry?

-Sedation dentistry allows your doctor to provide a variety of dental treatments safely and comfortably for patients who experience anxiety when visiting the dentist.
+Sedation dentistry allows your doctor to provide a variety of dental treatments comfortably for patients who experience anxiety when visiting the dentist.
 There are several benefits to sedation dentistry, including:

 - No fear or anxiety during treatment

 - No memory of undergoing the procedure